Articles and practical guides to transform your company with secure automation.

 We write from the annual IBM, Microsoft and Coveware reports, from SAT, INAI and CNBV publications, and from the NIST, CIS and ISO frameworks.
 Every figure in an article traces to its primary source on the same page.
 We do not recycle clickbait nor invent statistics to illustrate a thesis.

-The CI auditor (pnpm ddr:audit:strict) blocks any figure without a primary source before publication.
+Every figure is validated against a primary source before publication.
 Traceability is contractual, not aspirational.

 ScubaGear: the tool CISA uses to audit Microsoft 365 — and how to read it